The Barbados flag is comprised of three equal, vertical parts. The outer panels are ultramarine and the center panel is gold.

 Author: Brett Callaghan

 Blue to the left and to the right with yellow in the middle.
-In the middle over the yellow is the Broken Trident of Barbados.
+In the middle of the yellow is the Broken Trident of Barbados.